karthikanand138-tech/4-BIT-RIPPLE-COUNTER/README.md

  Program for 4 Bit Ripple Counter and verify its truth table in quartus using Verilog programming.
 ~~~

- Developed by: A. KARTHIK
+ Developed by: GOKULRAJ K
- RegisterNumber: 25016949
+ RegisterNumber: 212225040096

 ~~~